IDC Logo

 • Simple firewalls may block a connection consistently, while advanced firewalls might destroy an existing connection seemingly at random or under particular conditions.

-• Either client or server might close the connection due to one of a number of timeouts or retry limits either at the SMB protocol layer or the underlying TCP layer; such limitations are often encountered due to network congestion or excessive load on the storage.
+• Either the client or server might close the connection due to one of a number of timeouts or retry limits either at the SMB protocol layer or the underlying TCP layer; such limitations are often encountered due to network congestion or excessive load on the storage.

 • The NAS may stop responding entirely due to hardware or software issues; it may, in some cases, be misconfigured.
 Appliances using post-process deduplication may stop responding if the process starts prematurely.